Adam Johnson’s The Orphan Master’s Son is one of the most intelligent and thought-provoking novels I have read.

 I purchased my own copy of The Orphan Master’s Son after reading Nancy O’s review and was thoroughly engrossed listening to the audiobook when I received the invitation to be part of this book tour.

 It is hard to say much about the characters and what happens to them in this novel without giving too much of the brilliance away, so I will focus on the effect the book had on me.

-The Orphan Master’s Son by Adam Johnson is one of the most intelligent and thought-provoking novels I have read this year.
-I can say with certainty it will be on my Best Books of 2012 list.
+The Orphan Master’s Son by Adam Johnson is one of the most intelligent and thought-provoking novels I have read.

-Adam Johnson has managed to write a novel that exposes in an entertaining way the absurd while maintaining the deepest respect for the people involved.
+Adam Johnson has managed to write an entertaining novel that exposes the absurd while maintaining the deepest respect for the people involved.
 The reader is kept on the edge of their seat, on an emotional roller coaster – mixing hilarity with heartbreak, the disturbing with the uplifting.
 In The Orphan Master’s Son Adam Johnson shines a light on the best and worst of human nature.

 Although the subject matter may be too shocking for some tastes, this is a novel that should be required reading.
 Why?
 Because it makes you question paradigms.
 Is information power or ignorance bliss?

 “What happened?”, Buik asked him.

 “I told her the truth about something,” Ga answered.

 “You’ve got to stop doing that,” Buik said, “it’s bad for people’s health.”